-RP: No, it’s the kind of thing that seems pretty run-of-the-mill today, but at the time nobody had any clear sense of which words were limited geographically (which words were special to particular regions or localities) and which words were used generally over the whole country.
+RP: No, it’s the kind of thing that seems pretty run-of-the-mill today but at the time nobody had any clear sense of which words were limited geographically (which words were special to particular regions or localities) and which words were generally used over the whole country.

 AB: I imagine that was difficult doing research in 1674!

 RP: Very difficult.
-Nobody really knew which words were in general usage, and there was no easy way to find out because there was no modern communication: no modern roads, no railway and hardly a postal system in the way we would recognise it today.
+Nobody really knew which words were in general usage, and there was no easy way to find out because there was no modern communication: no roads, no railway and hardly a postal system in the way we would recognise it today.

 AB: What were his reasons for doing this, then?